 Our team works long hours because their motivation is fueled by the Dog Haus ideology and the opportunity to blaze a new trail.
 We’re constantly asking ourselves and our team (franchisees, employees and vendors) to focus on innovation/improvement.
 So, my Tuesday through Friday (and to be honest Saturday and Sunday) role is to be available morning, noon & night for innovative thoughts and ideas by all to improve the brand experience.

-Can you explain the brand identity and your typical customer demographic?
+Could you explain the brand identity and your typical customer demographic?

 Dog Haus isn’t fast food or fast casual: it’s Craft Casual, a category we created that’s catching on across the industry.
 Our quality ingredients, made to order items and fun welcoming environment targets a different pattern of consumption from fast food.
 Our menu targets the kid in everyone while simultaneously satisfying adult palates, making our food perfect for all ages and backgrounds.